In Exercises 5–12, determine whether the given procedure results ... | Channels for Pearson+

 1

-Step 1: Recall the four requirements for a binomial distribution: (1) The procedure must have a fixed number of trials, (2) each trial must have only two possible outcomes (success or failure), (3) the trials must be independent, and (4) the probability of success must remain constant for all trials.
+Step 1: Recall the criteria for a binomial distribution.
+A binomial distribution requires the following conditions: (1) The experiment consists of a fixed number of trials, n.
+(2) Each trial has only two possible outcomes (success or failure).
+(3) The probability of success, p, remains constant for each trial.
+(4) The trials are independent of each other.

 Step 2: Analyze the given problem.
-The survey involves 500 smartphone users, which represents a fixed number of trials.
-This satisfies the first requirement.
+The survey involves 3930 subjects being asked a question with two possible responses: 'yes' or 'no.' This satisfies the condition of two possible outcomes (success or failure).

-Step 3: Examine the possible outcomes for each trial.
-The responses are recorded as 'yes,' 'no,' or 'not sure,' which means there are three possible outcomes.
-This violates the second requirement, as a binomial distribution requires only two outcomes (e.g., success or failure).
+Step 3: Check if the trials are independent.
+In this case, the responses of the subjects are likely independent, as one person's response does not influence another's.

-Step 4: Since the second requirement is not satisfied, the procedure does not result in a binomial distribution.
-Additionally, the problem does not specify whether the trials are independent or whether the probability of success remains constant, but these are secondary considerations since the second requirement is already violated.
+Step 4: Verify if the probability of success (e.g., answering 'yes') remains constant.
+Since the survey is conducted on a large population, the probability of success can be assumed to remain constant for each subject.

 Verified video answer for a similar problem: